gregpalmr/alluxio-spark-eks/eks/README.md

         NAME                                                 READY   STATUS    RESTARTS   AGE
         nodescaler-aws-cluster-autoscaler-7f85d89688-x9lm2   1/1     Running   0          29s

+### g.
+Destroy the EKS cluster

+To destroy the EKS cluster (and all the Alluxio and Spark pods running on it), use the following command:

+     $ eksctl delete cluster --region us-west-1 --name=emr-spark-alluxio

+CAUTION: All persistent volumes will be release and any data on them will be lost.

 ### Continue with the next step:

 [Deploy Alluxio on the EKS Cluster](../alluxio/README.md)

 ---

-Please direct questions or comments to greg.palme@alluxio.com
+Please direct questions or comments to greg.palmer@alluxio.com